model-railroad/tcm/tcm/README.md

 the `BatteryManager.isCharging()` function (only API 23 and above).
 We do not need any AndroidManifest broadcast to monitor the charging state outside of the application's lifecycle.
-This can be periodically checked using a `PeriodicWorkRequest` and the `WorkManager`.
+This is periodically checked using a thread in the main activity.

 The behavior should be:

-- When the main activity starts, start a PeriodicWorkRequest to check the power state.
+- When the main activity starts, start a thread to check the power state.
+    - The thread runs the check in a loop with a fairly long pause, which timeout depends on whether the app is streaming or idle.
-- When the main activity is paused, stop the PeriodicWorkRequest.
+- When the main activity is paused, stop the thread.
 - When power is on:
-  - Acquire a wake lock, to prevent the display from sleeping.
+  - Acquire a wake lock via the View.screen_on attribute, to prevent the display from sleeping.
-  - Attempt to connect to the desired WiFi network, if specified (only on API < 29).
-  - Acquire a WiFi lock, to keep the WiFi active.
   - Start video streaming.
 - When power is off, or the main activity is paused:
   - Stop video streaming.
-  - Release the WiFi lock.
-WiFi should disconnect/enter sleep mode as controlled by Android.
-    (we do not specifically disconnected from the wifi network).
-  - Release the wake lock, to ensure the screen can dim and enter sleep mode.
+  - Release the View.screen_on wake lock, to ensure the screen can dim and enter sleep mode.

-Starting with Android 10 (API 29), it is no longer possible to use the WiFiManager feature to force enable the wifi and automatically select an SSID to connect to.
+Starting with Android 10 (API 29), it is no longer possible to use the WiFiManager feature to force enable the wifi and automatically select an SSID to connect to, and thus this feature is no longer offered.